 - Discounts: Flexible rules allow you to make your discounts as specific as you’d like.

-- Customer group pricing: Set different prices for different customer groups (especially good for B2B selling).
+- Customer Group Pricing: Set different prices for different customer groups (especially good for B2B selling).

-- Gift cards: Let your current customers find future customers on your behalf.
+- Gift Cards: Let your current customers find future customers on your behalf.

-- Abandoned cart features: View abandoned cart reports.
+- Abandoned Cart Features: View abandoned cart reports.
 Set up persistent shopping carts and email marketing campaigns to reduce your cart abandonment rates.

 - Swatches: Display accurate images for the product attributes your customers select.

-- Sell digital: Make sure to disable shipping for your digital products.
+- Sell Digital: Make sure to disable shipping for your digital products.

-- Real time shipping rates: Integrate with UPS, FedEx, and USPS for up-to-date and accurate shipping rates.
+- Real-Time Shipping Rates: Integrate with UPS, FedEx, and USPS for up-to-date and accurate shipping rates.

-- Manage inventory: Set up low stock notifications so you only sell products you have.
+- Manage Inventory: Set up low stock notifications so you only sell products you have.

-- Omnichannel tools: Integrate with a POS system and connect to Amazon, eBay, and Etsy.
+- Omnichannel Tools: Integrate with a POS system and connect to Amazon, eBay, and Etsy.

-- Built in blog: Create content that keeps customers returning.
+- Built-In Blog: Create content that keeps customers returning.

-- Built in customer reviews: Boost future customer confidence by allowing your current customers to rate and review your products.
+- Built-In Customer Reviews: Boost future customer confidence by allowing your current customers to rate and review your products.

 - Content Delivery Network: A CDN lets you distribute your content to servers worldwide so that your content delivers to your customers’ browsers in less time.

-- The works: Take advantage of an automatically generated sitemap and customizable H1 tags, title tags, meta descriptions, and URLs.
+- The Works: Take advantage of an automatically generated sitemap and customizable H1 tags, title tags, meta descriptions, and URLs.
 Zoey’s mobile friendly designs should help boost your SEO score too.

-Zoey comes with 22 templates to choose from, all of which are free and fully mobile responsive.
+Zoey comes with 7 templates to choose from, all of which are free and fully mobile responsive.
 They’re also very modern.
 These designs fit right in with current design trends.

 You can use the drag-and-drop editor to change every element of your web page.
-This isn’t just a tool that lets you change a few color or fonts or move around a couple boxes.
+This isn’t just a tool that lets you change a few colors or fonts or move a couple boxes.
 You can move any part of your website to any other location.
 You can edit every bit of text and every image.

 Integrations & Add-Ons

-Here are few of the more notable integrations.
+Here are few of the more notable integrations:

-- Brightpearl: Multi-channel Retail Management System
+- Brightpearl: Multichannel Retail Management System

 - GoDataFeed: Pushes Products to Marketplace